 Are You Suffering from Burnout and Stress at Work?

 Are you feeling exhausted and stressed from work?
-Do you suspect you’re “burnt out”?
-Maybe you’ve been feeling nervous about talking to your healthcare practitioner about it, because you don’t want to seem like you’re complaining.
+Do you suspect you’re suffering from stress and work burnout?
+Maybe you’ve been feeling nervous about talking to your healthcare practitioner about it because you don’t want to seem like you’re complaining.
 After all, everybody works and everybody has stress.
 Well, you don’t have to worry about being seen as anything less than someone legitimately suffering.
 As of 2019, burnout is a legitimized medical syndrome under the World Health Organization’s International Classification of Diseases (ICD).
 Burnout accounts for an increasingly greater proportion of work sick days than the flu.

 So, what is burnout?

 Burnout is generally defined as feeling like you’re in a state of mental and/or physical collapse, directly related to being overworked or extremely stressed at work.
 Symptoms vary per person.
 Some questions you can ask yourself to assess how you feel include:

 ● Do you feel a loss of energy that overwhelms you to the point of feeling unproductive at work?

 ● Do you feel like you have to drag yourself to work each day, and have difficulty getting started once you’re there?

 ● Do you feel like you’ve lost your personal identity and feel disillusioned with your job?
 Maybe you’re unusually cranky or cynical at work?

 ● Have you turned to food, alcohol, or pills to cope?

 ● Do you find it hard to concentrate?